mlare/vodary/ourforerunners.markdown

 ---
 layout: default
-title: Our forerunners, in ideas and technology — Éditions Vodary, publisher in Paris
+title: Our forerunners, in ideas and technology
 ---

 # {{ page.title }}

 <div class="gallery">
-	{% for forerunner in site.forerunners %}
+	{% for post in site.forerunners %}
-  {{ forerunner.title }}
+  {{ include forerunners.html }}
 {% endfor %}

 </div>